officelearn/azure-docs.sv-se/articles/machine-learning/desktop-workbench/model-management-cli-reference.md

     -v                                : Verbosity flag.
     -z                                : Number of replicas for a Kubernetes service.
 Default: 1.

-Registrerade avbildningen argument
+Registrerade bild argument

     --image-id                        : [Required] Image to deploy to the service.

-Avregistrera avbildningen argument
+Avregistrera bild argument

     --conda-file -c                   : Path to Conda Environment file.
     --image-type                      : The image type to create.
 Defaults to "Docker".